cfal/emacs-pool/README.md

 ## Usage

 Link or copy `scripts/run.sh` to somewhere on your path and use it instead of emacs.
 The script will automatically start up `emacs-pool-daemon` in the background if necessary before invoking `emacs-pool-client`.
-Open the script to configure socket path and emacs paths.
+Edit the script variables at the top to configure socket path and emacs paths.

 ## Notes